trallard/cfep/cfep-26.md

 When assessing what needs funding, the following guidelines should be considered:

 1. The work should be aligned with the conda-forge project goals and priorities.
-2. Fund things that are important *and* that, otherwise, won't get done.
+2. Fund things that are important *and* that, otherwise, wouldn't get done.
 3. Plan for sustainability, that is, ensuring that the work can be maintained over time without requiring constant funding.
 4. Prioritize work that will benefit the conda-forge community as a whole (contributors,